kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

 You should see your operator apply the manifest.
 You can then control-C and you should see the deployment etc that the operator has created.

-e.g. `kubectl get pods -l k8s-app=kubernetes-guestbook -n kube-system` or `kubectl get deploy kubernetes-guestbook -n kube-system`.
+e.g. `kubectl get pods -n default` or
+`kubectl get deploy -n default`.

 ## Running on-cluster